-Staff are allowed to bring their personal phones to school for their own use, but will limit such use to non-contact time when pupils are not present.
-Staff members' personal phones will only be used in offices and the staffroom, or when students are not on site.
+Staff are allowed to bring their personal phones to school for their own use but will limit such use to non-contact time when pupils are not present.
+Staff members' personal phones will remain in their bags or cupboards during contact time with pupils.

 Staff will not take pictures or recordings of pupils on their personal phones or cameras.
-If staff need to take pictures on behalf of the school, they will do this on their school issued iPad.